badmintoncryer/cdk-code-server/README.md

 This is a CDK Construct for creating a VSCode server on an Amazon Linux EC2 instance.

-You can access to Visual Studio Code server by browser and start development easily.

 [![View on Construct Hub](https://constructs.dev/badge?package=cdk-code-server)](https://constructs.dev/packages/cdk-code-server)